 The absence of ethical guidelines or a framework for the decision-making process might be the reason that organisations don’t place a focus on this part of the lawful interception process.

 To address this problem iTrust Ethics have developed a decision-making framework; iTrust6A™ based on 20+ years’ experience of handling requests from law enforcement agencies.
 The framework was then coded into Group 2000’s LIMA Workflow Management Software which provides tailor-made client workflows, with a traceable and transparent record of the considerations and steps taken in the decision-making process.

-LIMA iTrust6A™ simplifies the complex decision-making process for lawful interception by defining six principles.
+LIMA iTrust6A™ simplifies the complex decision-making process for lawful interception (LI) by defining six principles.
 Organisations can use these to systematically and comprehensively analyse all considerations involved in deciding whether to intercept the communication of a customer or not.
 It helps to identify and minimise data protection risks and acts as an accountability tool by creating a compliance mechanism for ensuring that the privacy rights of individuals are upheld.

 LIMA iTrust6A™ can be integrated into existing Lawful Interception or can be deployed as a standalone solution.
 When integrated it can provision the existing lawful interception system with the information received from the authorities and gathered during the decision-making process.
 Not only does this increase efficiency it also helps avoid human error.

 Today customers are more concerned about their privacy than ever.
 By prioritising ethics and transparency in the handling of interception requests, organisations can demonstrate to their customers that they are trustworthy and transparent and to the regulator that they are compliant and committed to protecting their customers’ privacy.